konstantinosGombakis/FORTESIE_data_model/README.md

 [![FORTESIE](./LOGO.png "Logo")](http://fortesie.eu/)
 # H2020 FORTESIE
-Version: 0.0.1
+Version: 0.1.

 ## Description

-The Data Model for all measurements generated across all pilot in the H2020 FORTESIE project (No 101080029).
+The Data Model for all measurements generated across all pilot in the Horizon Europe research and innovation programme, FORTESIE project (No 101080029).
 The FORTESIE data models are based on the [SmartDataModels.org](https://smartdatamodels.org)

 ### Specification